 Any attempt to repair the ptosis without addressing the jaw-winking would result in an exaggeration of the aberrant eyelid movement to a level well above the superior corneal limbus, which would be unacceptable to the patient.

 If the jaw-wink is significant, ablation of the levator and resuspension of the eyelid to the brow are necessary.
-Several techniques have been suggested to obliterate levator function, which effectively dampens the aberrant eyelid movement.
+Several techniques have been suggested to obliterate levator function, which effectively dampens the aberrant eyelid movement, as follows:

 Beard and others have advocated bilateral excision of the levator muscle and bilateral frontalis suspension.
 While this approach almost completely eliminates the wink and arguably results in better symmetry, it is often difficult to persuade the parents and the patient to perform surgery on and effectively damage the normal contralateral levator muscle.

 Satisfactory and predictable results also can be obtained after only unilateral levator excision on the affected side, combined with bilateral frontalis suspension.
 This leaves the normal functioning levator muscle to elevate the nonptotic eyelid in primary position but produces a lag in downgaze for improved symmetry.

 Kersten et al advocate unilateral levator muscle excision and frontalis sling only on the affected side.
 If the postoperative result is judged to be unsatisfactory, the parents or the patient can opt for further surgery to the contralateral side.
 Any amblyopia and strabismus should first be addressed, as there may be insufficient drive to lift the disinserted eyelid.

 Islam et al described a technique of dissecting a frontalis flap hinged superiorly through a suprabrow incision that is then brought down into an eyelid crease incision.
 The frontalis flap is used to suspend the ptotic eyelid after extirpation of the levator muscle.